hi117/image-database/README.md

-This project requires kyotocabinet kyotocabinet-python.
+This project requires python3, kyotocabinet, and kyotocabinet-python.
 It is a personal project, do not expect it to be perfect.

 To use it from an external program, run this sample code: